evantayloryates/yabai-wiki-fork/Disabling-System-Integrity-Protection.md

 ```

 5. Reboot
-6. You can verify that System Integrity Protection is turned off by running `csrutil status`, which returns `System Integrity Protection status: disabled.` if it is turned off
+6. You can verify that System Integrity Protection is turned off by running `csrutil status`, which returns `System Integrity Protection status: disabled.` if it is turned off (it may show `unknown` for newer versions of macOS when disabling SIP partially).

 If you are running yabai on macOS 10.13.6 (High Sierra) you can and should re–enable System Integrity Protection after the installation has completed.
 Repeat the steps above, but run `csrutil enable` instead at step 4.
 The same instructions apply if you ever want to re–enable System Integrity Protection after uninstalling yabai.